JoseDRojasA/nestjs-demo/README.md

 - ts-node v10.0.0
 - Docker 20.10.6

+# Documentation

+You can access to swagger documentation in the url: http://localhost:3000/api/

 # Setup
 1. Pull the repository
 2. Configure the database container running: `docker-compose up -d`